Nikasil: Development

-Nikasil was introduced by Mahle in 1967, and was initially developed to allow Wankel engine apex seals (NSU Ro 80, Citroën GS Birotor and Mercedes C111) to work directly against the aluminium housing.
-This coating allowed aluminium cylinders and pistons to work directly against each other with low wear and friction.
+Nikasil was introduced by Mahle in 1967 and was initially developed to allow Wankel engine apex seals to work directly against the aluminum block.
+This coating allowed aluminum cylinders and pistons to work directly against each other with low wear and friction.
 Unlike other methods, including cast iron cylinder liners, Nikasil allowed very large cylinder bores with tight tolerances.
 This made it possible for existing engine designs to be expanded easily.
-The aluminium cylinders also gave a much better heat conductivity than cast iron liners, an important attribute for a high-output engine.
-The coating was further developed as a replacement for hard-chrome plated cylinder bores for Mercury Marine Racing, Kohler Engines, and as a repair replacement for factory-chromed snowmobiles, dirt bikes, ATVs, watercraft and automotive V8 liners/bores.
+The aluminum cylinders also gave a much better heat conductivity and lower friction than cast iron liners, an important attribute for a high-output engine.
+The coating was further developed as a replacement for hard-chrome plated cylinder bores for Mercury Marine Racing, and Kohler Engines, and as a repair replacement for factory-chromed snowmobiles, dirt bikes, ATVs, watercraft, and automotive V8 liners/bores.

-Nikasil is short for Nickel Silicon Carbide.
+Nikasil is short for nickel silicon carbide.
 Silicon carbide is a very hard ceramic (much harder than steel) that can be dissolved in nickel.
-The nickel solution can then be electroplated onto the aluminium cylinder bore.
-The piston rings will then rub off the exposed nickel, leaving a very hard layer of silicon carbide to prevent the cast iron/steel piston rings directly contacting the aluminium cylinder.
-With this setup, the engine tolerances can be much tighter for better performance.
-The cylinder must be re-plated after it is re-bored, but Nikasil is extremely durable, so the cylinder does not need to be reworked as often as an iron or chrome cylinder.
+The nickel silicon carbide solution can then be electroplated onto the aluminium cylinder bore.
+After the cylinders are plated, the Nikasil bores are diamond-honed to a plateau finish.
+Pistons will need to be fitted with Nikasil compatible piston rings as chrome rings commonly used with cast iron bores are not compatible.
+Due to Nikasil's hardness, the resulting cylinder bores are usually long-lived with less cylinder wear than other types of cylinders.
+As Nikasil is extremely durable, cylinders do not need to be reworked as often as you would an iron or chrome cylinder, usually only requiring deglazing before re-ringing.
+However, if there is damage to the plating, the cylinder must be stripped before it can be bored and re-plated.